 of increased glucose uptake in a liver-

 Image courtesy of Jens Langner.

-It has been known for decades that this cancerous transformation induces gross metabolic changes in normal cells.
-However, many questions remain about the specific activities induced and the upstream mechanisms that are responsible.
-More recently, several reports indicate the importance of these metabolic changes for tumorigenesis, highlighting the likelihood that inhibition of these activities could prevent cancer associated disease.
+It has been known for decades that the cancer cell transformation induces gross metabolic changes in normal cells.
+Many of these metabolic changes are essential for tumorigenesis, highlighting the likelihood that inhibition of these activities could prevent cancer-associated disease.
+Our lab is interested in how oncogenic mutations reprogram the metabolic network, thus enabling tumorigenesis.

-Our lab is focused on how oncogenic mutations reprogram the metabolic network thus enabling tumorigenesis.
-We utilize LC-MS/MS-based metabolomic analysis in an attempt to identify novel activities induced by oncogenic mutations.
-We subsequently employ genetic techniques to target these metabolic activities to measure their importance for tumor formation and potential for therapeutic development.
-Additionally, we are exploring how oncogenic mutations cooperate to induce the cancer-cell metabolic state.
+We utilize LC-MS/MS-based metabolomic analysis to identify novel activities induced by oncogenic mutations.
+We subsequently employ reverse genetic techniques to target these metabolic activities to elucidate their contributions to cancer cell replication, tumor formation, and evaluate their potential for therapeutic intervention.

 « back to all projects